morlaicassiopea/AI-unveiled/README.md

 The aim of this project is to create a game for users to learn how to discover how AI systems behave in their interactions.

+Part of the MozFest Building Trustworthy AI Working Groups

 ## Problem ##
 Automated Decision Making Systems are often opaque and surrounded by a halo of technomysticism that renders users virtually powerless to effectively question them.